 CCI (Centro Comercial Iñaquito) (Visit CCI)

-A huge, expansive mall that includes various stores selling all kinds of branded and local goods varying from food items, clothing, electronics, books, etc. It also includes a multiplex cinema theatre, ice skating rink, arcade and several American and Ecuadorian food courts.
+A huge, expansive mall that includes various stores selling all kinds of branded and local goods varying from food, clothing, electronics, books, etc. It also includes a multiplex cinema theatre, ice skating rink, arcade and several American and Ecuadorian food courts.

 Address: Av.
 Amazonas N36 y Naciones Unidas, Quito, Ecuador

-An upmarket mall with a number of food courts such a Burger king and coffee shops.
+An upmarket mall with several stores, food courts and coffee shops.
 It mainly sells electronic items, sporting goods, books, stationery, medicines, and antiques.
-It also comprises of a supermarket to buy daily groceries.
+It also comprises a supermarket to buy daily groceries.

 Address: Av.Amazonas, Av. de la República N16-114 y, Quito 170518, Ecuador